-Executive Summary 2 Is the sponsoring Committee requesting specific feedback or input about the proposal?
-2 What problem will this proposal solve?
+Executive Summary 2 What problem will this proposal solve?
 3 Why should you support this proposal?
 5 Which populations are impacted by this proposal?
 13 How does this proposal support the OPTN Strategic Plan?
 13 How will the sponsoring Committee evaluate whether this proposal was successful post implementation?
 13 How will the OPTN implement this proposal?
 14 How will members implement this proposal?
 14 How will members be evaluated for compliance with this proposal?
-16 Policy or Bylaw Language 16
+16 Policy or Bylaw Language 17